mimblewimble/grin/doc/intro.md

 We start with a brief primer on Elliptic Curve Cryptography, reviewing just the properties necessary to understand how MimbleWimble works and without delving too much into the intricacies of ECC.
-For readers who would want to dive deeper into those assumption, there are other opportunities to [learn more](http://andrea.corbellini.name/2015/05/17/elliptic-curve-cryptography-a-gentle-introduction/).
+For readers who would want to dive deeper into those assumptions, there are other opportunities to [learn more](http://andrea.corbellini.name/2015/05/17/elliptic-curve-cryptography-a-gentle-introduction/).

 An Elliptic Curve for the purpose of cryptography is simply a large set of points that